 Surviving a huge fall isn't the type of thing that is easy to study through direct experiments, but that hasn't stopped physicists and doctors from theorizing over what may increase one's chances of emerging alive from the bay's frigid waters.

-Explaining how people survive a fall is difficult "because the particular factsdistance of the fall, body types, wind shear, conditions in the watervary so much," said Charles Euchner, an author who has written about the physics of surviving big falls and is researching a book about suicides at the Golden Gate Bridge.
+Explaining how people survive a fall is difficult "because the particular facts, distance of the fall, body types, wind shear, conditions in the water, vary so much," said Charles Euchner, an author who has written about the physics of surviving big falls and is researching a book about suicides at the Golden Gate Bridge.
 [How to Survive an Elevator Free Fall]

-"Age and fitness can make all the difference," Euchner told Life's Little Mysteries.
+"Age and fitness can make all the difference," Euchner told Live Science.
 "I once knew a young man named Kevin Hines who survived a suicide leap off the Golden Gate Bridge.
 His doctors believe he survived because he was in superb physical condition.
 He was able to fight his way to the surface of the water and then even attempted to swim to the bridge.
 He was finally rescued by a Coast Guard boat."

-The position a person's body is in when they hit the water also plays a role in surviving a fall or a jump from such a height, although scientists disagree over the safest landing pose .
+The position of a person's body when they hit the water also plays a role in the chances of surviving a fall or a jump from such a height, although scientists disagree over the safest landing pose .
 Hines told Euchner that he leapt off the bridge in a swan dive, but repositioned himself as he fell so that he landed as if he were about to sit in a chair.
-Doctors told Euchner that he would have smashed his spine or internal organs with even a slight change in his body position.
+Doctors told Euchner that Hines would have smashed his spine or internal organs with even a slight change in his body position.

 In 1968, researcher Richard Snyder analyzed 169 Golden Gate Bridge suicides and published a paper titled "Fatal Injuries Resulting From Extreme Water Impact."
 When Snyder examined the remains of people who had fallen from the bridge, he noted that falling sideways or headfirst, swan-dive style, will damage the skeleton more than entering the water feet first, with the body vertically aligned.